 What to Expect When Calling 311 in Toronto

 When you make a service request with 311, you'll get a reference number.
 You can then use that reference number to track your service request over the phone or online from the 311 homepage.
 Just make sure you write the number down somewhere you'll remember because it you lose it, you can't get another one or get an update on your service request.
 That's due to the fact that your reference number is similar to a PIN number.
-Without your reference number, operators at 311 can't verify that you are who you say you are - so hold onto that number.
+Without your reference number, operators at 311 can't verify that you are who you say you are - so hold onto that number and put it somewhere you'll remember.

 Hours of Service